SwedbankPay/developer.swedbankpay.com/checkout/v3/standard/seamless-view.md

 menu_order: 300
 ---

-Below, you will see a sequence diagram of a Seamless view integration.
+Below, you will see a sequence diagram of a Seamless View integration.

 {% include alert.html type="informative" icon="info" body="
 Note that in this diagram, the Payer refers to the merchant front-end